CHT2520/php-basics/getting-started-with-XAMPP.md

 ## Where do I put my HTML, CSS and PHP files?
 Your web applications are run from the *htdocs* folder.
 * Navigate to the *htdocs* folder
-* Create a new folder e.g. CHT2520
+* Create a new folder e.g. *practicals*
-* Create a simple php page e.g. *test.php* and save it in the *CHT2520* folder
+* Create a simple php page e.g. *test.php* and save it in the *practicals* folder
-* Navigate to http://localhost/CHT2520/test.php to check it works.
+* Navigate to *http://localhost/practicals/test.php* to check it works.